intjelic/python-sfml/doc/source/api/graphics.rst

          image[0,0]   = sfml.graphics.Color(10, 20, 30)  # create tuple implicitly
          image[(0,0)] = sfml.graphics.Color(10, 20, 30)  # create tuple explicitly

-   .. py:method:: show()

-      This function starts an external thread that displays the current content of the image in a window.
-It's a very handy feature for debugging purpose only.

 Texture
 ^^^^^^^